Day Before Soyuz Relocation, Astronauts Continue Studies on Microgravity’s Influence

-Category: Space Hits: 2Two Russian spacecraft are seen docked to the International Space Station as it orbited 269 miles above southern Argentina.
+Category: Space Hits: 4Two Russian spacecraft are seen docked to the International Space Station as it orbited 269 miles above southern Argentina.
 At left is the Soyuz MS-17 crew ship that will soon undock from the Rassvet module and relocate to the Poisk module, making room for three new crew members due to launch April 9 aboard the Soyuz MS-18 crew ship.
 At right is the aft end of the Progress 77 cargo craft docked to the Pirs docking compartment.
 Credits: NASA

 A day before Expedition 64 relocates the Soyuz MS-17 to another port on the International Space Station, the six-person crew continued studies on the effects of microgravity on humans, plants, and materials, along with a couple outreach events.